-In May of 2016 I accepted the position of Visual Designer (graphic designer) at the University’s Bookstores.
+In May of 2016 I began my career at the University’s Bookstores.
 It allowed me the opportunity to work on the retail side of design, which is something that I did not have much previous experience with.
 My photography has flourished as a result- understanding light and photo techniques in a new sense, and how to work with a wide variety of models in different locations and situations.

 In my first two weeks at UA BookStores, I analyzed their website’s performance and user experience.
 A few months later I began the process of converting the website to a responsive (mobile friendly) site.
 With thousands of products and hundreds of individual web pages, this was no small task.
 The site was broken into pieces hosted on three different servers, one of which I was unable to directly write code for, which made this project extremely challenging.
 By the end, I finished the project on my own, ahead of schedule and way ahead of the timeline an outside company quoted.